On the behavior of $F$-signatures, splitting primes, and test modules under finite covers: Introduction

 \section{Introduction}

+This work is concerned with natural invariants attached to \emph{Cartier modules} over rings of positive characteristic.
+More precisely, it investigates their behavior under finite covers of the base ring.
+The prototypical Cartier module over an $\bF_p$-algebra $R$ is a pair $(M,\varphi)$ where $M$ is a a finitely generated $R$-module and $\varphi\: M \to M$ is a $p^{-1}$-linear map, \ie $r\varphi(m)=\varphi(r^pm)$ for all $r\in R$ and $m\in M$.
+For instance, $M$ can be taken to be $R$ and $\varphi$ to be a Frobenius splitting, \ie a splitting of the Frobenius endomorphism $F\: R \to R$ sending $r \mapsto r^p$.
+Another prominent example is the Cartier operator $\kappa \: \omega_R \to \omega_R$ associated to the canonical module of $R$ of suitable rings $R$.
+More general Cartier modules are obtained by replacing $\varphi$ by a so-called Cartier algebra of $p^{-1}$-linear maps.
+See \autoref{Sec.CartierModules} and \autoref{sec.F-Stuff} for further details on Cartier modules and their invariants.

 The concept of \emph{$F$-regularity} is central in the study of Cartier modules.
 To many, the most important open problem in positive characteristic commutative algebra is the $F$-regularity of splinters.
-Roughly speaking, it is conjectured that $F$-regularity of an algebra $R/\bF_p$ is equivalent to a property of finite covers of $R$ (namely, these are all split and $R$ is called a splinter if so).
+Roughly speaking, it is conjectured that $F$-regularity of an $\bF_p$-algebra $R$ is equivalent to the property that all finite covers of $R$ are split, in this case, $R$ is called a splinter.
 In particular, this poses the problem of describing the behavior of the $F$-regularity of Cartier modules under finite covers of the ground-ring.
 There have been several occurrences of this in the literature \cite{SchwedeTuckerTestIdealFiniteMaps} being the most prominent work.
-The same theme lies at the core of e.g. \cite{CarvajalSchwedeTuckerEtaleFundFsignature,CarvajalFiniteTorsors,JeffriesSmirnovTransformationRule}.
+The same theme lies at the core of \eg \cite{CarvajalSchwedeTuckerEtaleFundFsignature,CarvajalFiniteTorsors,JeffriesSmirnovTransformationRule}.

 The main results in the aforementioned papers are formulas (referred to as transformations rules) for the basic objects measuring the $F$-regularity of (certain) Cartier modules under finite maps.
 There is, however, no unified treatment of the phenomena expressed in those formulas.
 Further, it is often not clear what the key ingredients and underlying reasons for those formulas to work are.
 For instance, is normality an essential hypothesis?
 This is a truly important question as any birational geometer in positive characteristic can tell.
-In fact, by removing normality from the hypothesis, those formulas can be valuable tools for proving normality when this one is unknown (e.g. cyclic covers).
+In fact, by removing normality from the hypothesis, those formulas can be valuable tools for proving normality when this one is unknown (\eg cyclic covers).

 In this work, we provide a formalism to treat those questions in a rather simple way.
 For instance, the desired transformation rules are exhibited as formal consequences of Grothendieck duality for finite covers.
 For such formalism to work the best, we need to work in a rather general framework.
 However, we do it seeking naturality in the proofs rather than generality in the statements.
 Concretely, we generalize the transformation rules for the $F$-signature in \cite{CarvajalSchwedeTuckerEtaleFundFsignature,CarvajalFiniteTorsors} and the main results in \cite{SchwedeTuckerTestIdealFiniteMaps} regarding the behavior of test ideals under finite covers.
 These generalizations are achieved by using the formalism of Cartier modules and functors $f^*$, $f^!$ introduced by M.~Blickle and the second named author \cite{BlickleStablerFunctorialTestModules} as well as the formalism of \emph{transposability along sections of the relative canonical module} introduced by Schwede--Tucker \cite{SchwedeTuckerTestIdealFiniteMaps,SchwedeTuckerExplicitlyExtending}.
 We develop the theory of transposability in \autoref{sec.Transposability} allowing us to drop normality from our hypothesis and express our results in a cleaner way.